codegod100/logseq/pages/especifismo.md

 - The Especifists put forward three main thrusts to their politics, the first two being on the level of organization.
 By raising the need for a specifically anarchist organization built around a unity of ideas and praxis, the Especifists inherently state their objection to the idea of a synthesis organization of revolutionaries or multiple currents of anarchists loosely united.
 	- The result of these types of union are libertarian collectives without much more in common than considering themselves anarchists
 	- North American anarchists have also offered their experiences of synthesis organization as lacking any cohesiveness due to multiple, contradictory political tendencies
+- Without a strategy that stems from common political agreement, revolutionary organizations are bound to be an affair of reactivism against the continual manifestations of oppression and injustice and a cycle of fruitless actions to be repeated over and over
 -